 I am not sure if there is any ‘inner world’ in this orb.
-The ghostly silhouette of town could as well be a reflection of a real town, seen through a window.
-What we see reflected are only external objects – the clouds, or the hands of Christ (a very rare cse, by the way, to see Christ reflected in a mirror.
-More specifically, it is his slavating blessing which is reflected, that in a certain context could be interpreted as blasphemy.
+The ghostly silhouette of town could as well be a reflection of a real town, as if seen through a window.
+What we see reflected are only external objects – the clouds, or the hands of Christ (a very rare case, by the way, to see Christ reflected in a mirror).
+More specifically, it is his saving blessing which is reflected, that in a certain context could be interpreted as pure blasphemy.

 I put these panels by Quinten Metsys at the end of my list partly because they are indeed made later, but also because the Master of the Mansi Magdalen, whose work started this posting, is considered to be a pupil of Metsys.

-In addition to his marvelous work that I have shown, I found a couple of other work on the same subject.
+In addition to his marvellous work that I have shown, I found a couple of other works on the same subject.
 The one below is quite remarkable.
 It is called Christ the Salvator Mundi in Landscape (c.1520).
-There are only very few works with this motif, of Christ walking ourdoor with his orb.
+There are only very few works with this motif, of Christ walking outdoor with his orb.

-Notice that even in this case the reflection in this orb still shows an interior of a room, with a window (and maybe also the artist’ easel:
+Notice that even in this case the reflection in this orb still shows an interior of a room, with a window (and maybe also with the artist’ easel somewhere):

 I have a copy of another work attributed to this master(с.
-1525), but of not so good quality, so I can’t say much about its reflection.
+1525), but the quality is not so good, so I can’t say much about its reflection.

 Its orb is very stylized, almost abstract (especailly for the time of creation):